Maukharis of Kannauj: Succession

 The Vardhana dynasty (also called "Pushyabhuti dynasty") ultimately succeeded the Maukhari dynasty, but it had originally only been a small polity around their capital Sthaneshvara (Thanesar).
 According to Hans T. Bakker, their ruler Aditya-Vardhana (or Aditya-Sena) was probably a feudatory to the Maukhari ruler Sharvavarman.
 His successor Prabhakaravardhana may have also been a feudatory to the Maukhari king Avantivarman in his early days.
 Prabhakara's daughter Rajyashri married Avantivarman's son Grahavarman.
 As a result of this marriage, Prabhakara's political status increased significantly, and he assumed the imperial title Parama-bhattaraka Maharajadhiraja ("the one to whom the other kings bow because of his valour and affection").

+Religion

+The Maukharis were orthodox Hindus.
+Hinduism received state support, but Buddhism also persisted as a prominent religion.

 Army

 The Maukhari army consisted of elephants, cavalry and infantry.
 Ishanavarman in all probability would have taken much pains to reorganise the army and make it strong and worthy.
 The Maukhari strategy mainly focused on deploying elephant corps to crush the enemy armies.
 They were used against the Alchon Huns and the Later Gupta armies.
 The Maukharis fought against the remnants of the Alchon Huns in the areas of the Gangetic Doab and Magadha, as documented in the Aphsad inscription, while the Aulikaras repelled them in the Malwa region.
 The Aphsad inscription of Ādityasena mentions the military successes of kings of the Later Gupta dynasty against the Maukharis, themselves past victors of the Alchon Huns: